 In emergencies or to report a suspicious person, activity or item (a backpack, package, or container), notify a police officer immediately or call 9-1-1.
 Do not try to open, move, cover or touch a suspicious item.

-“Location markers” will be posted to clearly and easily identify a location or section (by letter and number, for example: K-1) to facilitate communicating in the event of an emergency.
+“Location markers” will be posted to easily identify a location on the Parkway and Eakins Oval (by letter and number, for example: K-1) to facilitate communicating during the activities, especially in the event of an emergency.